daisy/math-a11y/docs/ms-math/index.md

 To join in on this project:
  1. Join the Accessible Math DAISY email list
     1. [To sign up to the DAISY Math list discussing reading and writing accessible math, fill out this simple form.](https://daisylists.org/postorius/lists/math.daisylists.org/)
- 2. Posting a message to the mailing list regarding your desire to join this project, please begin the email subject line with "[MS-Math]"
+ 2. Post a message to the mailing list regarding your desire to join this project, please begin the email subject line with "[MS-Math]"

 For this project, we have developed a artifacts to help us perform the evaluation:
  * Recommended Settings: